liacdev/welcometoliac/README.md

 Then practice.
 It's may take some time, but you'll begin to understand once you can solve a cube in under 10 minutes...then 5 minutes...then 2 minutes...but you'll never get close if you cannot solve the cube at all.

+Also, you've got to know how to make new branches and get around in GitHub.

 So...your challenge is to:
 1. Grab a cube and practice
 2. Make a video showing yourself solving the cube.
 Please introduce yourself and maybe tell us a few interests.